Chihuahuaboy/portfolio-site/README.md

 # portfolio-site
+1. Download from GitHub
-1. Open repository in VS Code
+2. Open repository in VS Code
-2. Use the "Live Server" extension to open in a browser
+3. Use the "Live Server" extension to open in a browser